 “You all have this in you, and you have a great network of coaches that are willing to train with you and help you achieve your goals.
 Once again, congratulations and I look forward to embarking on this opportunity with all of you!”
 Cruickshank says.

-In Thunder Bay, the athletes in alpine skiing, cross country skiing, figure skating, floor hockey, snowshoeing, and speed skating will compete for the opportunity to represent Canada at the 2021 Special Olympics World Winter Games in Sweden.
+In Thunder Bay, the athletes in alpine skiing, cross country skiing, figure skating, floor hockey, snowshoeing, and speed skating will compete for the opportunity to represent Canada at the 2021 Special Olympics World Winter Games.
 (Curling and 5-pin bowling are not offered at the World Games level.)

 Coaches and mission staff will come together for a summit on June 15 and 16 to charge up the Team BC 2020 spirit and plan how they will help the athletes shine in competition at the national level.